De Immigrant Windmill

 4. Communication from visitors

-5. Approve April 6, 2015 Regular Council Meeting minutes (pages 1-3)
+5. Approve September 8, 2015 Regular Council Meeting minutes (pages 1-3)

-6. Approve Bill List (End of Packet)
+6. Approve Bill List (end of packet)

-7. Approve Treasurer’s Report (pages 4-10)
+7. Approve Treasurer’s Report (pages 4-13)

 8. Items for Consideration